-Brand Experience Breakdown: Why One Entrepreneur Runs His Business with Lenovo
+Brand Experience Builds Customer Loyalty: Why One Entrepreneur Runs His Business with Lenovo

 Editor’s Note: Consumer spending behavior changed rapidly in early 2020.
 People began making the bulk of their purchases online as states and stores shut down due to a public health emergency that was sweeping the nation.
 This is the first installment in a series of articles that highlights elements of a consumer’s ecommerce shopping experience.